Gas One GS-3000 Review

 Something to keep in mind: if you plan to cook for more than a few people over more than a few days, you will go through a small pile of butane canisters.
 If you are using your camp stove heavily and often, a propane model may be a better choice so as not to create so much waste.
 Propane models also have the option to connect a refillable five or twenty-gallon tank for even less waste.
 This also saves money over the long haul.

 If you're keeping it simple, you might as well keep it cheap.
 And for that, there isn't a better stove in this review.
 The Gas One GS-3000 is a functional single-burner that makes set up and cleaning a breeze.
-For anyone cooking more complex delicacies or for larger groups, consider using this as an additional piece for your camp kitchen setup.
+For anyone cooking more complex delicacies, or if you plan to cook for larger groups, consider using this as an additional piece for your camp kitchen setup.
 However, if you're ok with simple one-pot meals, you can save space and a lot of money by opting for this little gem.

 — Chris McNamara and Ross Robinson